Freelance-Connect-dev/SDN/README.md

 Tutorials:
-how to use django and html forms: https://docs.djangoproject.com/en/1.10/topics/forms/
+how to use django and html forms: https://docs.djangoproject.com/en/1.10/topics/forms/ how to use built in user model: https://docs.djangoproject.com/en/1.10/ref/contrib/auth/

 after installing django, clone repo and navigate to sdnSite folder. within that folder run 'python manage.py runserver' use the default IP provided followed by port 8000 (i.e. http://127.0.0.1:8000 ).